 How and why is MSG put in our food?

-Natural Flavors/Flavoring, Corn oil, Caseinate, Citric Acid, Glutamic Acid Yeast Extract, Soy Protein or Soy Isolate, Carrageenan (found in almond and some nut milks), Stock, Broth, Natural Beef Or Chicken Flavoring, Hydrolyzed Vegetable Protein, TVP (Textured Vegetable Protein), Glutamate Textured Protein, Gelatin Yeast Nutrient, and Autolyzed Yeast.
+Natural Flavors/Flavoring, Corn oil, Caseinate, Citric Acid, Glutamic Acid Yeast Extract, Soy Protein or Soy Isolate, Carrageenan (found in almond and some nut milk), Stock, Broth, Natural Beef Or Chicken Flavoring, Hydrolyzed Vegetable Protein, TVP (Textured Vegetable Protein), Glutamate Textured Protein, Gelatin Yeast Nutrient, and Autolyzed Yeast.

 MSG is famous for its presence in Chinese food, but that doesn’t mean that if you don’t eat Chinese takeaways you’re avoiding it.
 There are actually thousands of foods containing it, many of which are common household food items taken from supermarket shelves.
 This is especially true of processed, pre-packaged convenient foods and dishes served up in restaurants.

 This really is one of the most harmful additives on the market and is used in frozen dinners, crackers, canned soups, processed meats, barbeque sauce, salad dressings, and much more.
 It’s found in your local supermarket and restaurants, in your child’s school cafeteria and, amazingly, even in baby food and infant formula.

 The reason that food companies are so keen to get this nasty product into your food is that they know that it greatly enhances the flavour and smell (and therefore the appeal) of commercial foods.
 Without MSG, many of them would be bland and therefore unpopular.
 As usual, it’s all about profit – your health is not really a concern.
 No news there, but given the lengths these companies have gone to conceal it, MediMush would hazard a guess that it is not going to disappear from the food supply any time soon.